Open-Attestation/documentation-website/docs/did-section/sign-document.md

 ---

-After wrapping the documents and obtaining a merkle root, you can sign the documents with the `ether` DID you created.
-Each document will be signed individually, and the proof of the signature will be appended into the signed documents.
+After wrapping the documents and obtaining the merkle root(s), you can sign them with the `ether` DID you created.
+During signing, each document's merkle root is signed individually, with the proof of their signatures appended.

 ## Signing the documents